lisongxu/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 *W<sub>est</sub>* is updated using {{eq4}}.
 Note that, this equation is for a connection in which Appropriate Byte Counting (ABC) {{!RFC3465}}
 is disabled.
-For a connection with ABC enabled, this equation should be adjusted using the number of acknowldged bytes instead of acknowldged segments.
-Also note that, this equation works for connections with Delayed ACK {{!RFC5681}}
-both enabled and disabled, as *segments_acked* will be different based on the actually acknoledged segments by an ACK.
+For a connection with ABC enabled, this equation should be adjusted using the number of acknowledged  bytes instead of acknowledged segments.
+Also note that, this equation works for connections with Delayed ACK {{!RFC5681}} both enabled and disabled, as *segments_acked* will be different based on the actually acknowledged  segments by an ACK.

 ~~~ math
 W_{est} = W_{est} + α_{cubic} * \frac{segments\_acked}{cwnd}